The Offence of Human Trafficking in Singapore and Its Penalties

 Victims may also be tricked into signing contracts that contain terms that they did not initially agree upon.
 As a result, they may end up working in a job that they did not sign up for and/or receive a far less pay than what had been promised.

 Upon arriving in Singapore, their travel documents are confiscated, and they may then be coerced into engaging in sex work to pay off the debt they had incurred in the form of travel and recruitment fees.

 2. Trafficking for forced labour

 Victims may also be trafficked into Singapore for the purposes of non-sex related work.
 They often engage in construction work, as well as domestic or other labour-intensive jobs.

 After reaching Singapore, traffickers would tell the victims that they have incurred a large amount of debt, in the form of recruitment, transportation, visa and commendation fees, and that there would be interest imposed on the original debt.

-Furthermore, traffickers may warn victims that they would impose fines and penalties if they fail to work for a prescribed number of hours or to produce a target number of goods.
+Furthermore, traffickers may warn victims that the traffickers will impose fines and penalties if the victims fail to work for a prescribed number of hours or fail to produce a target number of goods.
 Over time, the debt incurred increases to the extent that victims may find themselves unable to ever pay off the entire debt owed, resulting in debt bondage.

 3. Child trafficking